yonch/rc-hashmap-dev/docs/design.md

 - Generational keys: ABA on slots is prevented by SlotMap’s generational keys; stale Refs never alias new entries.
 - Refcount bounds: `Ref::clone` uses checked_add; `Ref::drop` uses checked subtraction. `Drop` paths never panic in release builds (under/overflow is guarded by debug assertions only).
 - Keepalive: `keepalive_raw` is set only during `RcHashMap::drop`.
 Reclamation is guarded by a single successful `take()`; the last `Ref` drops `Inner` only after removing its own slot and observing the SlotMap is empty.
 - Interior mutability and reentrancy: `entries` and `index` are behind `UnsafeCell` to allow `Ref::drop` to remove the last entry without `&mut RcHashMap`.
-During `Ref::drop`, the index and entries may be transiently inconsistent; lookups must tolerate “index hit with missing slot” and handle it by re-checking the slot.
-The chosen removal order is index → entries to avoid visibility during destructor execution.
+During `Ref::drop`, removal occurs in the order index → entries.
+Reentrant lookups may observe the key as present (if they run before index removal) or absent (if they run after); they never observe an index entry pointing to a missing slot under this order.

 Trait Bounds
 - K: Eq + Hash + Borrow<Q> for lookups; no 'static bound required.